Tharun177/Building-My-Own-Soc-Lab/README.md

 ## Tools:
 - Virtual Machine (VM): VirtualBox (Used for creating the Ubuntu VMs)
 - Ubuntu Server (Operating system for both Splunk server and forwarder)
+- AWS EC2 Ubuntu instance(attacking machine) or u can use kali vm too or any other tools you like.
+- Putty
 - Splunk: Splunk Enterprise (Server)
 - Splunk Universal Forwarder (Client)
 - Suricata(IPS tool)